 The need for schedule synchronisation

 The airline industry has witnessed unprecedented levels of schedule changes since the start of the global pandemic in March 2020.
 In the early stages airlines rapidly withdrew flights from the schedule or cancelled at the last moment.
-With travel restrictions still changing regularly 15 months on, and demand substantially dampened due to an inability to fly, or uncertainty about booking, daily schedule changes remain high.
 Airlines are continually amending their schedules, chasing demand where it occurs, matching supply to demand, and searching for schedule options that will generate much needed cash.

 Many parts of the air travel ecosystem rely on the availability of accurate schedules for bookings & seat class availability, itinerary management, resource planning operational control, inventory, revenue management and accounting, ground handling and fuel calculations, to name just some of the tasks that rely on schedule accuracy.
 Effective codesharing is one of those areas that depends on having a schedule that is correct but has the added complication that each of the codesharing partners needs to be working to the same schedule.
 In an environment where schedules are changing frequently, this is easier said than done.
 It requires a high degree of coordination between airline partners.
 OAG has been playing a vital role for many years in using our expertise to help airlines solve this problem.
 Without a process of automatic schedule synchronisation between codesharing partners and with constant schedule volatility, the task remains a constant challenge.